GTM debug

 Things are a little different for electric trucks than for autonomous vehicles, especially if we cast an eye on the Last Mile Delivery sector, i.e. distribution and courier companies.
 The sight of a courier in an electric car no longer surprises anyone these days - and very well!
 For vehicles up to 3.5 tonnes moving around large cities, the electric model is performing well.

-The key advantage of such vehicles is obvious - zero tailpipe emissions and therefore a significant reduction in the transport industry's carbon footprint.
+The key advantage of such vehicles is obvious - zero tailpipe emissions and therefore a significant potential reduction in the transport industry's carbon footprint.
 Currently, trucks and commercial vehicles account for around 25-30% of CO2 emissions from road transport in Europe.
 The emergence of a larger-scale alternative would be a big breath of relief for the planet.

 Big Data in Trucking: optimising operations